-- Identify opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Focus recreation enhancement and management actions on five popular units to improve recreational experience by 2021 (3.A). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information on the web, at kiosks, in maps, and directional signage (3.B). - Manage and improve upland bird habitat and nesting cover (2.B). - Ensure long-term legal access to WDFW lands by 2024 (5.B).
+- Identify and implement opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information online, at kiosks, in maps, and directional signage (3.B). - Manage and improve upland bird habitat and nesting cover (2.B). - Research areas where possible access or access agreements need to be updated by 2024 (5.B).